 - Gear with stat boosts - Improves your general performance and decreases the likelihood of unexpectedly reaching stat zero from death curses.

-- Gear with magic resistance - Characters with low magic resistance will have a much worse time dealing with the sphinxes than characters with insurmountable magic resistance.
+- Gear with willpower - Weak-willed characters will have a much worse time dealing with the sphinxes than characters with insurmountable will.
 You don't need it for the entire branch, but it's very useful for that one stretch (and handy when dealing with ancient liches out of the blue).

 - A scarf of cloud immunity may prove useful against miasma from ushabtiu